 Abraham Lincoln, C-Level, CV, Executive, Executive Search, Gary Chaplin, Gary Chaplin Recruitment, HeadHunter, headhunting, interview, Job Hacks, Job Seeker Tips, recruitment, Ros Altman, Tony Robbins

-This month, approximately 8.3m school pupils return to school after the Easter break.
-If the other 8,299,999 were anything like my daughter, the end of another holiday and beginning of the new school term brought a mix of emotions – part excitement, part dread.
+On Monday, approximately 8.3m school pupils return to school for the new sc tool year.
+If the other 8,299,999 were anything like my 8yr old daughter, the end of another summer and beginning of the new school year brought a mix of emotions – part excitement, part dread.

-At the same time, 31m adults likewise ‘return’ to work after a short break, many returning to a period of normality after a school holiday which saw lie-ins, relaxing evenings, holidays and overall a little more life in their work/life balance.
+At the same time, 31m adults likewise ‘return’ to work after a summer, many returning to a period of normality after a summer which saw light nights, warm(er) weather, holidays and overall a little more life in their work/life balance.
 The mix of emotions was not unlike the 8.3m under-16s.

 Decades after leaving school, we still view our year in terms of the school year.
 We all start gearing up for a September back-to-school.
 Despite being the 9th month, is a ‘return’ and the beginning of the long slog to Christmas and the arrival of an old man with a white beard (No, Not Jeremy Corbyn).
-Shops start sticking Back to School ranges, and at the same time, the job-seeker needs to start planning their ‘new year’, that under 4 month period when nights get darker, temperatures get cooler, and we see the longest period with no public holidays.
+Just under 4 months when nights get darker, temperatures get cooler, and the longest period with no public holidays.
 All this against a backdrop of weeks of summer.
 Little wonder that September to November is the busiest time for people to look for, or be open to, a new job.
 1-in-6 people will look at a career move from September to December; that’s over five million people.
-The smartest start planning for out now.

 So how do you stand-out against your 5m competing job seekers?